centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/troubleshooter.md

 If you open a geographic view or container and your background is composed of gray with Xs and the following pop-up message...

-“Error while retrieving Mapbox tiles.
+Â“Error while retrieving Mapbox tiles.
 Please check your Mapbox configuration."

 ![image](../assets/graph-views/mapbox-configuration-error.png)